dilawar/PlotDigitizer/README.md

   I've not tested it.
 - Only b/w images are supported for now.
 Color images will be converted to grayscale upon reading.
 - One image should have only one trajectory.

+## Need help

+Open an issue and please attach the sample plot.

 ## Related projects by others